MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/focus-mode.md

 ### Warning and error indicators

 In the default DevTools user interface, a counter appears in the main toolbar showing the number of messages such as **Issues** recommendations and **Console** warnings.
-The counter could grow large when many messages ae generated, taking up valuable space in DevTools.
+The counter could grow large when many messages are generated, taking up valuable space in DevTools.

 ![The default DevTools toolbar Issues and Console message indicators](./focus-mode-images/devtools-toolbar-message-indicator.png)